Tenant rights when a landlord sells: what you need to know

 When your landlord can ask you to leave

 There is a widespread misunderstanding that selling a property automatically triggers the right to ask a tenant to leave.
 It does not.
-A landlord — including a new owner who has bought the property — can only require you to vacate through one of two legal routes:
+A landlord — including a new owner who has bought the property — can only require you to vacate by serving a valid possession notice under the Housing Act 1988 (as amended by the Renters Rights Act 2025) and, if you do not leave, obtaining a court order.

-If any of these conditions are not met, the notice is invalid and you have no legal obligation to leave.
-This catches out a significant number of landlords.
+If any of these conditions are not met, the notice is likely invalid and you have no legal obligation to leave.
+This catches out a significant number of landlords — particularly accidental ones who have not kept paperwork up to date.

-A Section 8 notice requires the landlord to cite a specific legal ground — most commonly rent arrears of two months or more.
-If you are paying rent on time, a Section 8 notice is generally not available to your landlord.
+A Section 8 notice requires the landlord to cite a specific legal ground — most commonly serious rent arrears (the post-2025 threshold has tightened in tenants' favour).
+If you are paying rent on time, Section 8 is generally not available to your landlord.
 Even where a Section 8 is validly served, the landlord must still go through the courts to obtain a possession order.

-What happens if you receive a Section 21 notice
+What happens if you receive a possession notice

-Receiving a Section 21 notice does not mean you must leave immediately on the date shown on the notice.
+Receiving a Ground 1A or Section 8 notice does not mean you must leave on the date shown.
 It means the landlord can apply to court for a possession order once the notice period has expired.
 You have the right to remain in the property until the court has processed the application and issued a possession order — a process that typically takes several months.

 Before you do anything, check whether the notice is valid.
-There are several grounds on which a Section 21 can be challenged:
+There are several grounds on which a Ground 1A notice can be challenged:

 Can a cash buyer sale actually protect you?